 The back of the BMW Enduroguard Suit jacket has a 3d-ripple mesh lining that keeps your back well-ventilated.
 This isn't easy to do, so BMW did a great job.
 The material of the jacket and trousers is abrasion-resistant and robust but also flexible.
 So you never feel constricted in your movement.
 Around your arms and knees, you have some rigid ceramic polymer used in military applications.
 It is tough, that's all I can say, after hitting the deck a few times on my trips.
 On the inner leg, you also have Leather pads, tried and tested in off-road riding.

 Storing your stuff

-For storage, you have 11 pockets most of them are waterproof, and the only reason not all are waterproof are the Zippers.
+For storage, you have 11 pockets; most of them are waterproof, and the only reason not all are waterproof is the Zippers.
 Waterproof zippers are just a bit harder to operate.
-With so many pockets having some easy-access pockets is really a bonus.
+With so many pockets having some easy-access pockets is a bonus.
 A unique see-through Key pocket on the left arm gives you peace of mind you got your keys always in sight.
 The BMW Endurogard Suite is an excellent piece of motorbike gear.
 You can feel the reassuring quality of the material.